SuperOfficeDocs/data-access/docs/getting-started/index.md

 ### NetServer Architecture

 All SuperOffice clients, in one form or another, depend on NetServer for database access.
 While each client has its own extensibility points, NetServer also has extensibility points.
-Some of NetServer extensibility options surface to the clients, such as the Document Plug-in.
+Some of NetServer's extensibility options surface to the clients, such as the Document Plug-in.

 As a multi-tiered database access layer that bridges communications between clients and the SuperOffice database, NetServer uses database-independent database access code, as well as high-level web services for both the SuperOffice Web and PocketCRM clients.